bvermersch/bvermersch.github.io/index.md

 ## <a name="highlights"> </a> News

+-*2023.11: We have positions for postdocs.
+We are very much interested in profiles related to quantum information theory and many-body quantum systems.
+Please reach out!

 -*2023.08: Our article on Fermionic quantum processing with programmable neutral atom arrays has been published!*<br/>
 [Link to the paper](https://www.pnas.org/doi/10.1073/pnas.2304294120)